-Exhibits Reflect Many Facets of 9/11
+Exhibits reflect many facets of 9/11

-With 110,000 square feet over which to spread out, the exhibitions will be numerous and personal – every victim’s name will be honored.
+With 110,000 square feet over which to spread out, the exhibitions will be numerous and personal – every victim’s name honored.
 In fact, it’s not just to recognize the 9/11 attacks, but also the bombing in February of 1993.

-Pieces of the former towers’ foundation will be on display, as well as the “Survivors’ Stairs” (the stairs down which hundreds of people fled on Vesey Street to escape the attack).
+Pieces of the former Towers’ foundation will be on display, as well as the “Survivors’ Stairs” (the stairs down which hundreds of people fled on Vesey Street to escape the attack).

-The permanent collection continues to grow and includes audio tapes, personal effects, diaries, workplace memorabilia, clothing, letters and other items.
+The 9/11 Museum collection continues to grow and includes audio tapes, personal effects, diaries, workplace memorabilia, clothing, letters and other items.
 Lastly, the West Chamber will display a surviving retaining wall (the “slurry wall”) and the “Last Column” on which rescue workers and loved ones put missing posters and memorial inscriptions during the recovery effort.

-Preserving Memory and Meaning
+Preserving memory and meaning

 In the words of the museum’s mission statement, the ultimate goal is to acknowledge “the triumph of human dignity over human depravity.”

 Interested in visiting the 9/11 Memorial Museum?
 Admission to the Memorial is free and tickets are no longer required.
 At the Memorial, you’ll see enormous twin reflecting pools, North America’s largest man-made waterfall, and bronze panels listing the name of every person who lost their lives in the 9/11 attacks.

 For the museum, tickets are already available.
 Tickets are $15 for youth aged 7-17; $18 for US college students, US veterans and seniors 65 and over; and $24 for adults.
 Admission is free for 9/11 families and rescue workers, museum members, and children under seven.
 Consider donating more than just a future visit – get involved, sponsor a cobblestone, or learn more about the project!